thegecko/bleat/README.md

 [![npm](https://img.shields.io/npm/dm/bleat.svg)](https://www.npmjs.com/package/bleat)
 [![Licence MIT](https://img.shields.io/badge/licence-MIT-blue.svg)](http://opensource.org/licenses/MIT)

+This library has been deprecated in favour of [webbluetooth](https://www.npmjs.com/package/webbluetooth).

+Please upgrade your Node.js applications accordingly.
+Evothings users should continue to use bleat as a legacy library.

 Bleat (Bluetooth Low Energy Abstraction Tool) provides a simplified BLE layer which uses adapters to abstract the usage of BLE in JavaScript on different platforms.

 ## APIs